 Existential therapy can be used to treat various psychological problems.
 Existential therapy can be used to treat addiction, anxiety, depression, and a range of other psychological and behavioral issues.
 Existential therapy is not for everyone nor every type of mental health problem.
 Existential therapy is also good for treating those facing issues of existence, for example, those with a terminal illness, those contemplating suicide, or even those going through a transition in their life.

 Choosing a Type of Therapy:

 No matter what type of therapy a therapist uses it is crucial to determine what fits an individual’s personality and their presenting symptoms.
-It is also important to ensure that whomever the therapist is utilizing existential therapy, that they are qualified.
-Qualification should include their background, education, certification, licensing, and their areas of expertise.
-Change does not happen over night and is not one sided.
 Similar to most forms of therapy, existential therapy is most beneficial for an individual who is willing to engage in honest self-evaluation.
-The therapist’s job is not to “fix” the individual or make unpleasant situations go away.
-Existential therapy provides individuals with new perspectives, lasting change and provide insight for the anxieties of life like freedom, death, responsibility, meaninglessness, etc.
+Existential therapy provides individuals with new perspectives, lasting change and provides insight into the anxieties of life like freedom, death, responsibility, meaninglessness, etc.

 - Better Help.
 (2019).
 Retrieved from: https://www.betterhelp.com/advice/therapy/existential-theory-what-it-is-and-how-psychologists-apply-it/